 Cosmetic denervation with Botulinum toxin is a simple and safe procedure.
 Botulinum toxin is injected into a targeted facial expression muscle, blocking impulses from the nerve to the muscle, thereby relaxing the muscle so it does not contract.
 This in turn causes the overlying skin to become smoother, with fewer lines and wrinkles.
 After treatment, the overlying skin remains smooth and unwrinkled, while the untreated facial muscles contract in a normal fashion, allowing normal facial expression to be unaffected.

 By using facial muscles repeatedly throughout a lifetime, the skin is creased in areas of greatest use.
-The aging process causes the slow down of collagen and elastin production in the skin so that as we get older, these areas of over-use become damaged and the lines become permanent.
+The ageing process causes the slow down of collagen and elastin production in the skin so that as we get older, these areas of over-use become damaged and the lines become permanent.
 By reducing the movement of muscles in these areas, the skin stops being creased and is allowed to recover, causing the lines to soften or even fade away.
 In the areas treated, the muscles are temporarily inactivated for a few months, during which time the patient can break the subconscious habit of overusing these muscles.
 The relaxation of the muscles varies depending on each individual and the dose used.
 Rarely an individual may show a resistance with no effect on the treated muscles.

 For the first couple of years, frequent treatments are required to ‘re-educate’ the facial muscles.
 Thereafter, treatments would be less frequent until a yearly maintenance treatment is normally all that is required.